eduairet/alchemy-university/ethereum-developer-bootcamp/smart-contracts.md

                 ```

             -   Interaction with the ABI needs the contract address to bind the ABI with the bytecode on the blockchain
             -   Ethers has an easy way to achieve this purpose

                 ```JS
                 require('dotenv').config();
                 const ethers = require('ethers');
                 const contractABI = require('./ABI.json');

                 const provider = new ethers.providers.AlchemyProvider(
                     'goerli',
                     process.env.TESTNET_ALCHEMY_KEY
                 );

                 // Required in case we need to sign and broadcast requests const wallet = new ethers.Wallet(process.env.TESTNET_PRIVATE_KEY, provider);

                 async function main() {
                     const counterContract = new ethers.Contract(
                         '0x5F91eCd82b662D645b15Fd7D2e20E5e5701CCB7A',
                         contractABI,
                         wallet
                     );

                     // This function writes to the blockchain and increases the counter of the contract by one await counterContract.inc();

                     // This function reads data from the contract const counter =  await counterContract.get();
                     console.log(counter);
                 }

                 main();
                 ```

         -   Bytecode
             -   There are two types of byte code
                 1. Creation time bytecode - is executed only once at deployment, contains the constructor
                 2. Run time bytecode - is stored on the blockchain as permanent executable
             -   Transaction receipt
                 -   After every transaction executed we get a receipt, when using frontend libraries we can get this receipt by reading the response after executing the transaction
                 -   It’s stored in the receipt trie of the block that included the transaction
                 -   It contains four pieces of information
                     -   Post-Transaction State
                     -   Cumulative Gas Used
                     -   Set of Logs Created During Execution
                     -   Bloom Filter Composed from the Logs

+### Code Examples

+-   Signing transactions with different EOAs

+    ```Solidity
+    // SPDX-License-Identifier: MIT
+    pragma solidity 0.7.5;

+    contract Contract {
+        address owner;
+        string public message;

+        constructor() {
+            owner = msg.sender;
+        }

+        function modify(string calldata _message) external {
+            require(msg.sender != owner, "Owner cannot modify the message!");
+            message = _message;
+        }
+    }
+    ```

+    ```JS
+    // Helper to create a nadom message const ranWord = () => {
+        const words = ['Duck', 'Fish', 'Bear'];
+        const { length } = words;
+        return words[Math.round(Math.random() * (length - 1))];
+    }

+    // Function that calls .modify() using a different signer const setMessage = async (contract, signer) => {
+        const msg = ranWord();
+        return await contract.connect(signer).modify(msg);
+    };

+    module.exports = setMessage;
+    ```

+-   Sending ether from frontend

+    -   The following example shows the `.deposit()` function call
+    -   The function doesn't hav parameters in the contract but is payable

+        ```Solidity
+        // SPDX-License-Identifier: MIT
+        pragma solidity 0.7.5;

+        contract Contract {
+            function deposit() payable external { }
+        }
+        ```

+    -   When calling it in the frontend we're passing an [overrides object](https://docs.ethers.org/v5/api/contract/contract/#contract-functionsSend) that corresponds to the properties of the transaction

+        ```JS
+        const deposit = async contract => await contract.deposit({value: parseEther('1')});
+        ```